The Untold Connection Between Health, Fitness, and Sustainability

-Every drink of water we take to replenish our bodies during an extra hard work out is now full of microplastics.
+Every drink of water we take to replenish our bodies during an extra hard workout is now full of microplastics.
 The organic farmer’s market meal we prepped with a touch of sea salt is now polluted with microplastics.
-Researchers have now found microplastics in organic fertilizer that come from food waste.
-There is no escaping the plastics that have taken over our environment, and there is no separation from our environment and individual health.
+Researchers have now found microplastics in organic fertilizers that come from food waste.
+There is no escaping the plastics that have taken over our environment, and there is no separation between our environment and individual health.

 In a recent study, researchers found that microplastics cause neurotoxicity and lipid peroxidation, which impacts full brain function as well as the peripheral nervous system, resulting in cell membrane damage.
 The consumption of microplastics can lead to neurodegeneration, cancer, inflammatory diseases, atherosclerosis, aging, and cardiovascular diseases.
 The damaging effects of microplastics are the reasons why we need to start questioning our healthy buying decisions and consider if we are wrongfully overlooking the plastic factor.
 While we develop a greater understanding of the damage plastics are doing to our bodies, we must remember that this is a feedback mechanism for the damage we have done to our earth.

 Why Packaging Materials Matter to Health and Fitness